 A,i (Active, Inspection)

 Sellers have accepted an offer contingent on a buyer's inspection of their property.
-Depending on what's written in the offer, the whole process of inspecting and negotiating based on the results takes about 7-10 days.
+Depending on what's written in the offer, the whole process of inspecting and negotiating repairs, concessions, etc. often takes around 5-10 days.

 The sellers of a condo, townhouse or co-op have accepted an offer which is contingent on the buyers reviewing all association governing documents and financials.
-After receiving the final document, buyers have 10 days to review them.
+After receiving the final document, buyers have 10 days to review them in Minnesota.
 They can cancel the offer at anytime during this period, for any reason.

-A, o means the sellers have accepted an offer with a contingency that could be anything other than Inspection or Statutory Rescission.
+A,o means the sellers have accepted an offer with a contingency that could be anything other than the above.
 For example, if it's a vacant lot and buyers want to get building plans approved by the city before committing, they would submit their offer contingent on the city approval.

 P (Pending)

-The sellers have accepted an offer and are set to close.
-This usually means the inspection period has passed and all other contingencies (except Financing) have been lifted.
+The sellers have accepted an offer and are cruising to closing.
+This usually means the inspection period has passed and all other contingencies (except financing) have been lifted.

 Coming Soon